sdm-lang/tree-sitter-sdml/README.md

 # Changes

+**Version: 0.1.31**

+* Feature: Update highlighting queries for constraints with support for locals.
+* Feature: Add a `locals.scm` file with scopes for formal constraints.
+* Feature: Add `∅` (empty set) as a synonym for `[]` in constraints.
+* Fix: Update the mapping value test case to use domain/range field names.

 **Version: 0.1.30**

-* Minor: Added field names for the domain and range of mapping types and values.
+* Feature (minor): Added field names for the domain and range of mapping types and values.

 **Version: 0.1.29**

-* Fixed an apparent regression, the value for a constructor changed from `simple_value` to `value`.
+* Fix: An apparent regression, the value for a constructor changed from `simple_value` to `value`.
 This changes it back.

 **Version: 0.1.28**

-* Added a mapping type and corresponding value syntax.
+* Feature: Added a mapping type and corresponding value syntax.

 **Version: 0.1.27**

-* Added ordering and uniqueness constraints into the cardinality expression.
+* Feature: Added ordering and uniqueness constraints into the cardinality expression.
 Used to constrain the sequence type of a member.

 **Version: 0.1.26**

-* Applied same change as 0.1.25 but for property roles as well.
+* Feature: Applied same change as 0.1.25 but for property roles as well.

 **Version: 0.1.25**

-* Changed grammar for reference members:
+* Feature: Changed grammar for reference members:
   * The production `source_cardinality` has been removed.
   * The production `member_inverse_name` has been added.

 **Version: 0.1.24**

+* Feature: Constraint changes
   * Added a language-tag to informal constraints.
   * Implemented a wildcard type for the constraint language.

 **Version: 0.1.23**

-* Added highlighting test for constraints, had to tweak a few things.
+* Feature: Added highlighting test for constraints, had to tweak a few things.

 **Version: 0.1.22**